ablesable/CompleteReact18Journey/readme.md

 - Effect Hook is a way to get something from out of component (Typical API request).
 - Second argument in useEffect means that this hook will be called not every time, but just then, when value under this second argument changes.
 - Spread operator should be used in componenets, where we don't do anything with data besides passing somewhere elese.
 Like Results componenet.

+## Routing

+- useParams hook can be used in Details page for getting an ID number.
+Details page is put in the same context (BrowserRouter) as Pet page which puts id to the its route.
+Makes this possible to happen.